-My love of affordable projects took over and I sat down to design a pattern.
-In no time at all I had the banner assembled…. then I had an even better idea… I could use the banner to create a Harry Potter themed Halloween mantle that the kids would love!
-(Yep, I’ve brainwashed my entire family into loving Harry Potter.)
-I’m including a printable PDF pattern and/or a Silhouette cut file you can use to make your very own Pottery Barn Inspired Black Track or Treat Banner AND all my Harry Potter inspired decorating ideas.
+I sat down to design a pattern and in no time at all I had the banner assembled!
+(Keep reading to grab the printable PDF pattern and/or a Silhouette cut file you can use to make your very own Pottery Barn Inspired Black Track or Treat Banner.)

 Halloween Banner Instructions

-1. Cut 12 pennants from burlap (the pattern is in the printable PDF pattern).
-They are 5.5” wide by 8.5” tall.
-(If you have never cut burlap before, check out this easy tip for cutting perfectly, it makes this step go FAST.)
-Next, use school glue to stop the edges of the burlap from fraying.
-I squeeze on a thin line and then use my finger to rub it gently into the material.
-You can also use a fray stopping product, but school glue is more affordable.
+- Cut 12 burlap pennants, using the pattern in the printable PDF.
+(Check out this easy tip for cutting burlap perfectly.)
+Next, use school glue to stop the edges of the burlap from fraying: simply squeeze on a thin line and then use your finger to rub it gently into the material.
+(You can also use a fray stopping product.)

-- You can trace your stencils onto contact paper by hand and then cut them out by hand.
+- Trace your stencils onto contact paper by hand and then cut them out by hand.

-- You can use a Silhouette machine to cut the vinyl for you.
+- Use a Silhouette machine to cut the vinyl for you.
 Get the free cut files.

-- You can run contact paper through your printer (here’s an easy tutorial).
+- Run contact paper through your printer (here’s an easy tutorial).

-3. Stencil your design using Modge Podge or a mixture of 2/3 school glue and 1/3 water (I used the glue and water).
-This step creates a base layer for your paint (so you get a nice crisp edge on the lettering).
-Work from the edge of the stencil inward to prevent the glue from being forced under your stencil.
-Let the glue dry for an hour or longer.
-You do not want the glue to mix with your paint.
+- Creates a base layer for your paint (so you get a nice crisp edge on the lettering) using Modge Podge or a mixture of 2/3 school glue and 1/3 water (I use glue and water).
+Work from the edge of the stencil inward to prevent the glue from leaking under your stencil.
+Allow the glue dry for at least an hour.

-4. Use acrylic paint and a small brush to stencil your design in cream acrylic paint.
+- Use acrylic paint and a small brush to stencil the letter onto the burlap using cream acrylic paint.
 Work from the edge of the stencil inward to prevent the paint from being forced under your stencil.

-5. Let the paint dry for a few minutes and remove your stencils.
-I let the insides of the letters dry a bit longer to keep from creating smudges.
-You can use a toothpick to make them easier to remove.
+- Allow the paint dry for a few minutes then remove the stencils.
+(I let the insides of the letters dry a bit longer to keep from creating smudges.)
+Use a toothpick to make them easier to remove.

 8. Enjoy your new creation!